Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 > The order of element creation is important.
 In particular, server farms must be configured before being able to attach an SSL/TLS certificate or servers to them.
 Similarly, frontends must be configured after the server farms in order to be able to configure the frontend's default farm.
 >

-The features detailed below are accessible from the OVHcloud Control Panel :
+The features detailed below are accessible from the OVHcloud Control Panel:

 ![OVHcloud Load Balancer Service](images/iplb_service.png){.thumbnail}

-For more information on the features of the OVHcloud Control Panel, consult the page « [Managing the Load Balancer service via the Control Panel](/pages/network/load_balancer/use-lb) ».
+For more information about the features of the OVHcloud Control Panel, see the [Managing the Load Balancer service via the OVHcloud Control Panel](/pages/network/load_balancer/use-lb) page.

-Via the OVHcloud API, use the following call :
+Via the OVHcloud API, use the following call:

 > [!api]
 >